Updated: February 18, 2026

 Click Here Arrow Icon

 To obtain Portuguese dual citizenship, you must meet specific residency, ancestral, or investment-based criteria depending on your situation.
-Each pathway has specific requirements, and proper documentation is crucial.
+Each pathway has specific requirements and proper documentation.

 Foreign nationals holding legal residency in Portugal for at least five years can apply for citizenship through naturalization.
 Fortunately, the Portuguese government makes residency in Portugal quite accessible.

-You can obtain legal residency through one of Portugal’s many visa programs, such as the Passive Income Visa, Digital Nomad Visa, or Golden Visa.
-We explore some of the popular options later in this guide.
+You can obtain legal residency through one of Portugal’s many visa programs, such as the Passive Income Visa (D7 Visa), Digital Nomad Visa (D8 Visa), or Golden Visa.

 Portuguese citizenship by adoption

 You can also obtain Portuguese citizenship through adoption.
-Portuguese citizens can adopt children aged 0 to 18, which may lead to potential citizenship for the adoptive child.
+Portuguese citizens can adopt children between 0 and 18 years of age, which may lead to potential citizenship for the adoptive child.

-Prospective parents must establish their identity, residency, marital status, and financial stability to initiate the adoption process.
-This process typically takes up to 18 months and involves multiple interviews and assessments.
+Prospective parents provide their residency, marital status, identity, and financial stability to begin the adoption process.
+This process often takes up to 18 months and involves multiple interviews and assessments.

-Upon successful completion of the adoption, the child automatically acquires Portuguese citizenship.
+After successful adoption, the child automatically acquires Portuguese citizenship.

-Eligibility for Portuguese citizenship by adoption requires meeting the following criteria:
+Eligibility criteria for Portuguese citizenship by adoption include:

 • The adoptive parents must have legal residency in Portugal for at least five years.